wlo2/zmk_autocorrect/README.md

 - The default dictionary contains 70 entries (see `include/autocorrect_data_default.h`)
 - Common test entries: `teh` → `the`, `becuase` → `because`, `retrun` → `return`
-- Test format: Type the typo followed by a boundary character (space, comma, period)
+- Test format: Type the typo followed by a trailing delimiter (space, comma, period, apostrophe, or hyphen)
-- Example: Type `teh ` (with space) to trigger correction to `the `
+- Examples: `teh ` → `the `, `flase ` → `false `
+- When testing with diagnostics enabled, wait ~50–100ms after typing the delimiter before pressing the toggle; pressing it immediately can cancel the pending correction due to the intentional delay window.
+- The dictionary encodes typos with boundary markers so matches only occur for complete words.
 - Random character sequences like "mmmmmm" will NOT trigger corrections unless explicitly in your dictionary
 - Minimum word length: 3 characters (due to `AUTOCORRECT_MIN_LENGTH` = 5 including boundaries)